Vernissage on Thursday, November 14, 6 – 8 pm

-Galerie Eva Presenhuber is pleased to present a group show of three large-scale installation works in dedicated rooms by acclaimed contemporary artists, Raven Chacon, Belinda Kazeem-Kamiński, and Oscar Tuazon.
+Galerie Eva Presenhuber is pleased to present a group show of three large-scale installation works by acclaimed contemporary artists Raven Chacon, Belinda Kazeem-Kamiński, and Oscar Tuazon.

 Raven Chacon (b.
 1977, Fort Defiance, Navajo Nation, US) is a composer, performer, and visual artist, creating videos, prints, photographs and installations.
-Score-based creation is fundamental to his practice, encouraging generous forms of collaboration among performers and audiences, sights of significance, nonhuman actors, found sounds, and natural elements.
-In this way, he connects Diné (Navajo) worldviews and relationship models with Western classical, avant-garde, and art-music traditions.
+Score-based compositions are fundamental to his practice, encouraging generous forms of collaboration among performers and audiences, sights of significance, nonhuman actors, found sounds, and natural elements.
+In this way, he connects Native American (Navajo/Diné) worldviews and relationship models with Western classical, avant-garde, and art-music traditions.

-Report (2001/2015) is a multimedia work combining a printed score with a 3:48-minute color video featuring sound.
+Report (2001/2015) is a multimedia work combining a printed score in the entrance area with a 3:48-minute color video featuring sound in the first room of the exhibition.
 Chacon states about the work: "I wanted to write a piece of music that is going to have limitations on myself.
 No pitch.
 No timbral changes.
 No volume.
 I can’t control the volume.
 And maybe no tuning, no harmony.
 Nothing.
 No time.
 Of course, I found you can’t escape time.
 In writing this piece, I found that audiences are going to have very certain feelings and assumptions about what they are hearing, those themselves being another limitation.
 I wanted the music to raise more questions than it resolved."

 Chacon has appeared on over eighty releases on national and international labels.
-He has exhibited, performed, or had works performed at LACMA, The Whitney Biennial, Borealis Festival, SITE Santa Fe, The Kennedy Center, and more.
+He has exhibited, performed, or had works performed at LACMA, Los Angeles, CA, US; The Whitney Biennial, NY, US; Borealis Festival, Bergen, NO; SITE Santa Fe, NM, US; The Kennedy Center, Washington D.C, US, and more.
 As an educator, Chacon is the senior composer mentor for the Native American Composer Apprentice Project (NACAP).
 In 2022, he was awarded the Pulitzer Prize in Music for his composition Voiceless Mass, and in 2023 was awarded the MacArthur Fellowship.

 The sculptor Oscar Tuazon (b.
 1975, Seattle, WA, US) works with natural and industrial materials to create inventive objects, structures, and installations that can be used, occupied, or otherwise engaged by viewers.
 With a strong interest in and influence from architecture and minimalism, Tuazon turns both disciplines on their heads as he mangles, twists, combines, and connects steel, glass, and concrete as well as two-by-fours, tree trunks, and found objects.
 Tuazon produces objects and environments that draw out humanity’s relationship to buildings, interior and exterior spaces, and other objects and structures.

-The large installation Quonset Tent (2016) made of aluminium, acrylic, wood, glass, is juxtaposed with three new water paintings.
+On view in the second room, the large installation Quonset Tent (2016), made of aluminium, acrylic, wood, and glass, is juxtaposed with four new water paintings.
 Tuazon states about the works: “I conceived Quonset Tent as a base utilitarian structure, with all of the intelligent economy of military design.
 It is used in numerous ways: in temporary housing, public works, and on Antarctica, the Quonset form is efficient, designed to withstand extreme weather and winds, and simple to manufacture.
 It evokes a classic American west coast design.
 I want to design a tent platform as a structure with two states: as a skeleton, an open-air framework – a roof would have been too oppressive and would have broken the space – which can be ‘permanently’ installed as a space, a stage, a sculpture, and, occasionally, as an enclosed space, a tent large enough to sleep a family.
 Not quite architecture, it is a hybrid structure, with different things at different times.
 In a permanent installation it could include pier footings, a second, fixed awning roof, a wood stove in the place where the tree trunk is now.
-The modular system suggests different scenarios and interpretations: it is an ephemeral habitat and a temporary space to sleep.
+The modular system suggests different scenarios and interpretations: it is an ephemeral habitat and a temporary space to sleep.”

 Tuazon’s first solo-exhibition at Galerie Eva Presenhuber took place in 2012.
 Between 2006 and 2013 he lived in Paris where he co-founded the collective-run artist’s gallery castillo/corrales.
 In 2011, he designed one of the four para-pavilions at the 54th Venice Biennale.
 Solo-exhibitions in major museums took place at institutions inlcuding FJK3, Vienna, AT (2024); Kunst Museum Winterthur, Winterthur, CH (2023); Kunsthalle Bielefeld, Bielefeld, DE (2023); Bergen Kunsthalle Bergen, NO (2023); Hammer Museum, Los Angeles, CA, US (2016); Castro, Antiparos, GR (2015); Le Consortium, Dijon, FR (2015); Museum Ludwig, Cologne, DE (2014).
 He participated in group-shows at institutions including Nevada Museum of Art, Reno, NV, US (2022); 34th Bienal de São Paulo, São Paulo, BR (2021); Yuz Museum, Shanghai, CN (2018); fifth edition of Beaufort, Het Zwin, BE (2015); Arnolfini, Bristol, UK (2014); and Museum Ludwig, Cologne, DE (2013).